Testing

 Handling events such as clicks is a little more involved:

-import { fireEvent } from "@testing-library/react";
+import { userEvent } from '@testing-library/user-event';

 import { renderWithTheme } from "src/utilities/testHelpers";